KoliaPotap/BananaSnow/README.md

 # RedUsers
-Simple user management app using Node.js and Redis
+Simple animation app with canvas.
+Animate image that you pick.

 ### Version
 1.0.0